This article was first published in Mint Lounge on Saturday, April 22, 2017

 Nykaa is a young company but Nayar herself has been a force in the Indian business world for more than two decades.
 A graduate of the Indian Institute of Management, Ahmedabad, she spent the bulk of her career—over 18 years—at Kotak Mahindra Capital Co.
 When she left in 2012, she was the managing director and head of its institutional equities business.
 But, Nayar says, “I have always been an entrepreneur first.”

 Nayar was born and raised in Mumbai, where her father ran a small bearings company, assisted by her mother.
 The household chatter revolved around investments, the stock market and trade.
 “Plus, I’m Gujarati,” she deadpans.
-Entrepreneurship is in
+Entrepreneurship is in her blood.

 Straight out of business school, Nayar started her career as a management consultant.
 Her husband Sanjay Nayar, whom she met at business school, took a job in finance.
 He is now the CEO of global investment firm KKR India.
 Nayar says taking the professional route was easier since it allowed both of them to have transferable jobs.